stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Stick her foot in the mouth.
-I mean, maybe you're into that, I don't, I don't know.
+I mean, maybe you're into that, I don't know.
 But, yeah--

 #### BEN